 “One day the woman who thinks will speak to us again…”

-To emphasize the importance for all women to step up, let me end with this beautiful quote from the late Paula Gunn Allen, the last paragraph from “Where I Come from is Like This” (1986 in Face to Face; Women Writers on Faith, Mysticism, and Awakening, edited by Linda Hogan & Brenda Peterson):
+To emphasize the importance for all women to step up, let me end this section with this beautiful quote from the late Paula Gunn Allen, the last paragraph from “Where I Come from is Like This” (1986 in Face to Face; Women Writers on Faith, Mysticism, and Awakening, edited by Linda Hogan & Brenda Peterson):

 “Through all the centuries of war and death and cultural and psychic destruction have endured the women who raise the children and tend the fires, who pass long the tales and the traditions, who weep and bury the dead, who are the dead, and who never forget.
 There are always the women, who make pots and weave baskets, who fashion clothes and cheer their children on at powwow, who make fry bread and piki bread, and corn soup and chili stew, who dance and sing and remember and hold within their hearts the dream of their ancient peoples — that one day the woman who thinks will speak to us again, and everywhere there will be peace.
 Meanwhile we tell the stories and write the books and trade tales of anger and woe and stories of fun and scandal and laugh over all manner of things that happen every day.
 We watch and we wait.”